meganz/mpenc_doc/source/engineering.rst

   events to all members in the same order, but members must verify this.

 | [$] This component is specific to instant or synchronous messaging; ones
-  *not* marked with this may be re-used in an asynchronous messaging system.
+  *not* marked with this may be reused in an asynchronous messaging system.

-Session represents a logical view from the point of view of one user; there is no distinction between "not in the session" vs "in the session, and we are the only member".
+Session represents a logical view from the point of view of one user; there is no distinction between "not in the session" vs. "in the session, and we are the only member".
 By contrast, GroupChannel is our view of an external entity (the channel), and the corresponding concepts for channel membership *are* distinct.